Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 Always Something to Be Made Better

-At this age, three weeks short of 75, my life feels complete -- but not without ambitions for making things even better.
+At this age of 76, my life feels complete -- but not without ambitions for making things even better.
 I may be a retiree, but not a retiree from life.
 For a little example, right now I am on my intermittent fasting regimen, fasting for 18 hours, with a window of 6 hours for eating anything more-less nutritious.

 Come January, I will increase it to 19 or 20 hours fast, that way further increasing the process of autophagy, or drastic cellular cleansing, with an increase of growth hormones and stem cells.
 With all added mental practices, there will be a chain reaction leading to more psycho-physical rejuvenation and vitality.